Electromagnetic Induction in cable and pipe location

 EM induction locator devices create a magnetic field, which passes through the ground.
 When this field moves across any conductive material that runs parallel to it (e.g. a pipe or cable), it will produce a current which can then be detected by the device’s receiver.

-A locator who is expertly trained in the use of EM induction can sweep your project site to:
+A locator who is expertly trained in the use of Electromagnetic Induction (EMI) can sweep your project site to:

 - locate buries pipes and cables,